 - a.
 It is illegal for anyone to serve alcohol to anyone under 21 years of age.
-It is also illegal for anyone under the age of 21 to purchase, possess, distribute, or consume alcohol. - Identification cards with proof of age must be presented when requested at all events at which alcohol is served. - Non-alcoholic beverages and select food items must be readily available and accessible throughout the duration of the event. - d.
-Alcoholic beverages may not be sold at any campus event without an appropriate State license. - e.
-Alcohol may not be served to persons who appear to be intoxicated. - f.
-Any student event in which alcohol is served or consumed on campus must have received prior approval from University Student Affairs who shall communicate with Campus Safety. - g.
-No person having consumed alcohol on or off campus is ever permitted to enter MBKU clinics, see patients or enter a classroom or laboratory.
+It is also illegal for anyone under the age of 21 to purchase, possess, distribute, or consume alcohol. - b.
+Identification cards with proof of age must be presented when requested at all events at which alcohol is served. - c.
+Non-alcoholic beverages and select food items must be readily available and accessible throughout the duration of the event. - d.
+Alcohol may not be served to persons who appear to be intoxicated. - e.
+Any student event in which alcohol is served or consumed on campus must have received prior approval from University Student Affairs who shall communicate with Campus Safety.

+f.
+No person having consumed alcohol on, or off campus is ever permitted to enter MBKU clinics, see patients or enter a classroom or laboratory.